 Call the Jones Act attorneys of Montagna Klein Camden to discuss your rights to compensation.

-WARNING: You may have a claim as a Jones Act seaman even though your employer is paying you workers’ compensation for an injury that happened aboard its ferry, boat, barge, dredge, or cruise ship.
+WARNING: You may have a claim as a Jones Act seaman even though your employer is paying you workers’ compensation for a maritime injury that happened aboard its ferry, boat, barge, dredge, or cruise ship.
 These employers hope you won’t find out about your rights under the Jones Act.

-In addition, claims for Maintenance and Cure (Maintenance and Cure FAQS) allow you to recover out-of-pocket losses for medical expenses and living expenses until you reach the point of maximum medical improvement.
+In addition, claims for Maintenance and Cure allow you to recover out-of-pocket losses for medical expenses and living expenses until you reach the point of maximum medical improvement.

-The Jones Act lawyers of Montagna Klein Camden will make sure every negligent party pays for your injuries.
+The Jones Act and admiralty lawyers of Montagna Klein Camden will make sure every negligent party pays for your injuries.
 That’s the “No Boundaries” law practice we’re known for.

 Our Jones Act attorneys represent injured or disabled workers on a contingency fee basis.
 This means that we don’t get paid unless you win.
 We’re very confident in our ability to get you the benefits you deserve.